waimea-cjmooney/200-DTD-assesment/Design.md

 Most users will not use a website if it doesn't look up to their standards.
 Aesthetics can also help with usability.

 The website should be pleasing to look at while still remaining easy to look at and figure out.
+I will work with my end-user to make sure the website looks both up to date, and cool.

 ### End-Users